Donaim/proviral-pres1/slides.md

 Before the plots are generated, a translation step converts the defect types into categories that BBLabTools can represent graphically.

-This plotter supports both CFEIntact and HIVSeqInR.
+This plotting tool supports both CFEIntact and HIVSeqInR.

 -->